JFPenguin/CookTime/README.md

 In order to load the data base, you need to add the following VM argument:

 >`-Dproject.folder="path/to/project/folder"`
 make sure to change `"path/to/project/folder"` to your project directory

+Also, when cloning the repository to a local directory, you might encounter build errors on the server folder when running in any Java IDE.
+This is caused by missing java libraries that IDEs such as IntelliJ IDEA can automatically install.
+Simply check the imports reported as missing, download the needed `.jar` files, and rebuild the project.

+### External Documentation
+This project is documented in the wiki page for this same repository, which you can access [here](github.com/JFPenguin/CookTime/wiki).